-UK economy set to have recorded modest growth amid Budget concerns
+UK economy set to have recorded modest growth amid budget concerns

-The Office for National Statistics (ONS) will reveal the latest UK GDP (gross domestic product) data on Thursday February 12.
+The Office for National Statistics will reveal the latest UK GDP data on Thursday.

 Economists have broadly predicted that the economy grew by 0.1% in the quarter.